 Some of the more popular screen capture tools for Windows are: Snagit ($50), FastStone Capture ($20), Jing (free), and Greenshot (free).
 Snagit and Jing also work on a Mac.
 All these tools will take an image of your screen, or piece of your screen, and then give you an editor with the captured image so you can add features to the screenshot.
 The image then can be saved in a file, placed in an email, attached to the email, or used in your blog article or tutorial.

 I have personally used Snagit, FastStone, and Greenshot.
 I've been using Greenshot for this blog for a number of years.
-Each of these tools have there feature set and there ease of use.
+Each of these tools have their feature set and their ease of use.
 Snagit was the most feature rich, but it also was the hardest to use.
 I found FastStone and Greenshot easy to use, press the Print Screen button, outline your image, and the image editor appears with the image in the editor.
 FastStone has more features than Greenshot.
 Greenshot is a light weight simple screen capture with limited features, which is all I need most of the time, since I usually bring up Gimp to edit the image.

 A friend of mine at work has been dropping screen shots into his email, so I asked him what he used.
 He said the Microsoft Snipping Tool.
 Microsoft has included this tool with their operating system since Vista, but you can also download it for XP SP2.
 I'm amazed that I just found out about the Snipping Tool after all these years, and I thought my readers may not know about it either.